 An emulated version of 720º was also included in Midway Arcade Treasures in 2003, and again in Midway Arcade Treasures: Extended Play on the PSP in 2005.

 Two different versions of the game were created for the Commodore 64.
 In the UK, US Gold produced a version of the game that fit completely into memory.
 Afterwards, Mindscape produced a more elaborate, though slightly less playable version for the US market.
-Some early versions of the Mindscape release didn't contain the bees that chase you and end your game once time has expired, making it impossible for players to lose.
+Some early versions of the Mindscape release didn't contain the bees that chase the player and end the game once time has expired, making it impossible for players to lose.

 720 was also ported to the Amstrad CPC, ZX Spectrum, NES and eventually the Game Boy Color.